Raydius/pheno-com-legacy/README.md

 webpack requires absolute URLs to be specified (including ports) in order to avoid issues with fonts and other CSS elements.
 In order to make changes to this, see webpack.config.js

-* How to run tests
-* Deployment instructions

 ### Contribution guidelines ###

 This site is shown for educational purposes and is no longer maintained or updated.

 ### Who do I talk to? ###

-* Repo owner or admin

 Ray Dollete <rjdollete@gmail.com>